Hako2807/Hako2807/README.md

 - I’m currently learning c++, ROS2, web and AI (Neural networks).
-- I am a student at NTNU in the M.Sc. degree in Applied Physics and Mathematics
+- I am studying Applied Physics and Mathematics MSc. at NTNU (first year).

 <!---
 Hako2807/Hako2807 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.